Training-Free Vector Quantization via Gaussian VAEs: Gaussian Quant: Vector Quantization using Gaussian VAE

 \subsection{Improving TokenBridge with Target Divergence Constraint}

-TokenBridge \citep{wang2025bridging} also convert a pre-trained Gaussian VAE into a VQ-VAE.
-It adopts the Post Training Quantization (PTQ) technique from model compression and proposes to treat latent as model parameters to discretize.
-It uses a fixed codebook composed of $2^K$ centroids of a Gaussian distribution.
-It then quantizes the posterior sample by finding the closest centroid.
-However, TokenBridge directly quantizes a vanilla Gaussian VAE without limiting the KL divergence of each dimension.
-This leads to suboptimal rate-distortion performance.
+TokenBridge \citep{wang2025bridging} also converts a pre-trained Gaussian VAE into a VQ-VAE.
+It adopts the Post-Training Quantization (PTQ) technique from model compression, treating the latent as model parameters for discretization.
+TokenBridge uses a fixed codebook of $2^K$ centroids from a Gaussian distribution and quantizes the posterior by selecting the closest centroid.
+However, it directly quantizes a vanilla Gaussian VAE without constraining the KL divergence of each dimension, leading to suboptimal rate-distortion performance.

-In fact, we can also improve the performance of TokenBridge using TDC.
-Specifically, the quantization centers of TokenBridge are the equal-probability partition centers of the $\mathcal{N}(0,1)$ distribution, which can be seen as a special case of GQ with an evenly distributed codebook $c_{1:K}$.
-From this perspective, the number of PTQ bits should also match the bits-back coding bitrate of the Gaussian VAE, and TDC can therefore enhance the performance of TokenBridge.
-As we demonstrate in Table~\ref{tab:rptq}, TDC indeed improves TokenBridge performance by a large margin.
+We can improve TokenBridge using TDC.
+Its quantization centers correspond to equal-probability partition centers of $\mathcal{N}(0,1)$, which is a special case of GQ with an evenly distributed codebook $c_{1:K}$.
+Therefore, the number of PTQ bits should also match $R_i$, and TDC can enhance TokenBridge performance (see Table~\ref{tab:rptq}).